nicholasjackson/demo-vault/dynamic-secrets-k8s/README.md

         vault.hashicorp.com/agent-inject-secret-db-creds: "database/creds/db-app"
 ```

-The web application can read these credentials from a config file, Vault will automatically rotate them based on a configured TTL, and from an audit perspective every instance of your application has unique credentials assigned to it.

 https://github.com/hashicorp/vault-k8s/blob/agent/agent-inject/agent/annotations.go#L12-L99

+When the injector is enabled and you submit a new deployment to Kubernetes a mutating web hook modifies your deployment to automatically inject a Vault sidecar.
+This sidecar manages the authentication to Vault and the retrieval of secrets, secrets are then written to a volume mount which your application can read.
+Let's walk through the full process of configuring Vault and Kuberenetes to dynamically create PostgresSQL credentials for a deployment.

 ## How Vault works

-Before we look at how Vault and Kubernetes is configured, it is worth quickly recapping how Vault works.
+Before we look at how Vault and Kubernetes is configured, let's quickly recapping the Vault workflow.
 There are three main components which are required to use Vault, these are:

 * Secrets - either dynamic secrets like database or cloud credentials or static secrets such as API keys or other elements
 * Policy - the method of defining which secrets or operations a user can perform
 * Authentication  - the method which a user or application logs into Vault and obtains policy

 Using Vault's dynamic secrets engine, it is possible for Vault to generate credentials for your databases on demand.
 The way that this works is that you configure Vault with static credentials for the database which allow it the ability to generate user credentials.
 A user or application can then make a request to Vault for database credentials, Vault connects to the database and generates a user account and password with the required access level and returns this to the user.
 All credentials are created with a time to live, when the TTL expires Vault automatically revokes the credentials in the database.

 The Vault Kubernetes integration manages the life cycle of secrets and authentication with Vault automatically for you, it ensures that if the TTL for a secret expires it will automatically renew this for you.

-In this blog post we are going to walk through an example of how all this works, you will see how we can provide dynamically generated credentials for a PostgreSQL database to a web application which is running as a deployment in Kubernetes.

 ## Installing Vault on Kubernetes